Duncanma/Blog/content/Blog/referrer.md

 type: posts
 tags:
 - Web Development
 description: Determining the source of traffic to your pages is often done via the referral information passed in the request, but this information is often unavailable or inaccurate.
-techfeatured: true
 ---

 Over the years, many people have asked me to give them data on, or act